Turnpike Road Reconstruction

 Traffic Shifts, Detours and Extended Closures

-The intersection of Jamestown Avenue and County Street will be closed Wednesday, January 24 until April 2018 for sewer and utility repairs work.
+The intersection of Jamestown Avenue and County Street is closed until April 2018 for sewer and utility repairs work.

 One northbound lane of Frederick Blvd. through the Turnpike Rd. intersection opened November 21.
 This is traffic travelling from I-264 toward Kroger, Wal-Mart and High Street.
 For more information, click HERE